HeliumEdu/heliumcli/README.md

 folder and creating a symlink to the `helium-cli` executable in `bin`.

 More detailed installation and customization instructions, including how to ensure you have a compatible project, check out the the [Helium CLI Wiki](https://github.com/HeliumEdu/heliumcli/wiki).
-For example usage, see Helium's [deploy](https://github.com/HeliumEdu/deploy) project, which utilizes this tool.